The Whiffenpoofs

-The Yale Whiffenpoofs is a collegiate a cappella singing group.
-Established at Yale University in 1909, it is the oldest such group in the United States.
-The line-up is completely replaced each year: the group is always composed of rising seniors, who often take a year leave of absence from the university to tour the United States and internationally.
+The Yale Whiffenpoofs is a collegiate a cappella singing group at Yale University.
+Established in 1909, it is the oldest such group in the United States.
+Best known for "The Whiffenpoof Song", the group is composed of 14 senior students who compete for admission in the spring of their junior year.
 Former members include Cole Porter and Jonathan Coulton.

 Name

 According to Whiffenpoof historian James M. Howard:

 History and activities

-Established in 1909 and best known for "The Whiffenpoof Song", the group is composed of senior students who compete in the spring of their junior year for 14 spots.
 The Whiffenpoofs' best-known alumnus may be Cole Porter, who sang in the 1913 line-up; the group often performs Porter songs in tribute.

 The Whiffenpoofs have performed for generations at a number of venues, including Lincoln Center, the White House, the Salt Lake Tabernacle, Oakland Coliseum, Carnegie Hall and the Rose Bowl.
 The group has appeared on such television shows as Jeopardy!, The Today Show, Saturday Night Live, 60 Minutes, Gilmore Girls, The West Wing, and Glee.
 In December 2010, the group appeared on NBC's a cappella competition The Sing-Off; they were eliminated fourth, on the second show.

 During the school year, the Whiffenpoofs perform on Monday nights at Mory's, known more formally as Mory's Temple Bar, circulating from room to room.

 The Whiffenpoofs travel extensively during the school year and take a three-month world tour during the summer.
-The group's business manager and musical director, known in Whiffenpoof tradition respectively as the "Popocatepetl" and "Pitchpipe," are chosen by members of the previous year's group.
+The group's business manager and musical director, known in Whiffenpoof tradition respectively as the "Popocatepetl" and "Pitchpipe", are chosen by members of the previous year's group.
 An alumni organization maintains close ties with the group.

+"Aj lučka, lučka široká", a Czech folk song, is the traditional opening number in Whiffenpoofs concerts.